Skip to content

 • Purchase orders

-Line items added to an order receive their tax rate according to the selected tax record.
+Line items added to a document automatically receive the tax rate according to the Tax Profile assigned to the document.
 It's also possible to re-calculate tax rates for already added items.

 • Shipping tax mode